godfreyndlovu/Risk-Management-Lab/README.md

 | Data integrity ensures the data is consistent, complete, accurate, and has been validated. | 🗹  |     | Measures are in place to ensure data integrity.                                                       |

+### Recommendations for the IT Manager of Botium Toys

+#### Summary
+Based on a thorough review of Botium Toys' current security controls and compliance checklist, it is clear that there are several areas where improvements are needed to enhance the company’s security posture.
+Below are the specific recommendations for addressing these gaps:

+#### 1. **Implement Separation of Duties**
+   - **Current Situation**: The CEO manages both day-to-day operations and payroll, creating a potential risk for fraud and unauthorized access to critical data.
+   - **Recommendation**: Divide these responsibilities among different individuals to reduce the risk of fraud and enhance data security.
+Consider using role-based access control (RBAC) software such as **Okta** or **Microsoft Azure AD** to help implement and manage the separation of duties.

+#### 2. **Strengthen Password Policies**
+   - **Current Situation**: Employee password requirements are minimal.
+   - **Recommendation**: Enforce stronger password policies that require complex passwords and regular updates to mitigate the risk of unauthorized access.
+Implement password policy enforcement using tools like **Microsoft Azure AD** or **LastPass**.

+#### 3. **Adopt the Principle of Least Privilege**
+   - **Current Situation**: All employees have access to customer data.
+   - **Recommendation**: Restrict access to customer data to only those employees who need it to perform their job functions.
+This will significantly reduce the risk of data breaches.
+Botium Toys can deploy access management solutions such as **CyberArk** to enforce least privilege access.

+#### 4. **Install an Intrusion Detection System (IDS)**
+   - **Current Situation**: There is no IDS in place.
+   - **Recommendation**: Implement an IDS to help identify and respond to potential intrusions in real-time, thereby enhancing the security monitoring capabilities of the IT department.
+Consider deploying IDS tools like **Suricata** or **Snort** for real-time intrusion detection.

+#### 5. **Develop and Implement Disaster Recovery Plans**
+   - **Current Situation**: No disaster recovery plans are currently in place.
+   - **Recommendation**: Create and regularly update disaster recovery plans to ensure business continuity in the event of a cyber-attack or other disaster.
+Use disaster recovery solutions like **Veeam Backup & Replication** to develop and manage comprehensive recovery plans.

+#### 6. **Establish Regular Data Backups**
+   - **Current Situation**: Critical data backups are not performed.
+   - **Recommendation**: Schedule regular backups of all critical data and ensure these backups are stored securely.
+This will help in quick recovery from data breaches or losses.
+   - **Tools/Technologies**: Implement backup solutions like **Acronis Cyber Backup** to ensure regular and secure data backups.

+#### 7. **Deploy a Password Management System**
+   - **Current Situation**: No password management system is currently in place.
+   - **Recommendation**: Implement a password management system to improve password security and management efficiency across the organization.
+Using an enterprise password management tool like **LastPass Enterprise** can help.

+#### 8. **Regular Maintenance and Monitoring of Legacy Systems**
+   - **Current Situation**: Legacy systems are used but lack regular maintenance schedules.
+   - **Recommendation**: Establish a regular maintenance schedule and clear intervention procedures for legacy systems to prevent potential security vulnerabilities.
+The company can employ monitoring solutions like **Nagios** to manage and schedule maintenance for legacy systems.

+#### 9. **Implement Data Encryption**
+   - **Current Situation**: Encryption is not used for sensitive information.
+   - **Recommendation**: Use encryption to secure sensitive data, especially customer and payment information, to ensure confidentiality and compliance with regulatory standards.
+I recommend employing encryption solutions like **BitLocker** for data encryption.

+#### 10. **Enhance Compliance with Regulatory Standards**
+   - **Current Situation**: There are gaps in compliance with PCI DSS, GDPR, and SOC requirements.
+   - **Recommendation**: Implement controls such as least privilege, separation of duties, and encryption.
+Properly classify and inventory assets to identify additional controls needed to protect sensitive information.
+Using compliance management tools like **OneTrust** or **LogicGate** can streamline and manage compliance efforts.

+By addressing these recommendations and leveraging the suggested well-known tools and technologies, Botium Toys can significantly improve its security posture, ensuring better protection of its critical assets and compliance with relevant regulations.
+These actions will not only help in mitigating risks but also enhance the overall resilience and reliability of the company's operations in an increasingly challenging cyber environment.